ljunggren/boozang-docs/README.md

 **Fragment security**

-When installing the bz-fragment we get the
+When installing the bz-fragment we get the security of the web browser without the limitation of being bound to Chrome extension policy.
+This limits cross-browser execution, but allows running Boozang without the need of any Extension.

+Note: This requires access to the application directory to install an HTML fragment.

 **GDPR**